MicrosoftDocs/quantum-docs-pr/articles/install-guide/qjupyter.md

         You should see `SayHello` in the output of the cell.
 When running in jupyter notebooks, the Q# code is compiled, and the notebook outputs the name of the operation(s) that it finds.

-    - In a new cell, simulate the execution in a quantum computer of the operation you just created by using the `%simulate` magic:
+    - In a new cell, execute the operation you just created (in a simulator) by using the `%simulate` command:

         ![Jupyter notebook cell with %simulate magic](~/media/install-guide-jupyter-simulate.png)